riceracer/notes/python/python.md

         print(row['fieldname1'], row)
 ```

-# MySQL to Pandas DataFrame
+## MySQL to Pandas DataFrame

-Open a connection, like using pymsql, then:
+Open a connection, like using pymysql, then:

 ```
 import pandas as pd